devshorts/MonadicNull/README.md

 Caveats
 ====
-The chain only works for method invocations and property/field accessors.
+The chain only works for method invocations, property/field accessors, or list indexing.

 You cannot do anything other than that or the expression tree parsing will fail.

 Internals
 ====